mike-duke/trailhead/README.md

 ## Project Description

 Trailhead is a web application that allows hikers and outdoor enthusiasts to search for trails across multiple National Parks.
 Hikers can filter their selection by distance, difficulty, and other preferences.
-Trailhead was built a paired project using ReactJS, the fetch API, and Sass styling at Turing School of Software and Design.
+Trailhead was built as a paired project using ReactJS, the fetch API, and Sass styling at Turing School of Software and Design.

 Current Version:
 ![Current Version](https://github.com/pvinthemix/trailhead/blob/master/src/styles/images/currentversion.png?raw=true)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for usage and testing purposes.
+These instructions will get a copy of the project up and running on your local machine for usage and testing purposes.

 clone down the directory:
 ```